Microsoft, Activision ask judge for speedy schedule in FTC challenge | Law-Order

 Microsoft, Activision ask judge for speedy schedule in FTC challenge

-Time is running out on a deadline for Microsoft to complete its $69 billion merger with Activision Blizzard , compelling the companies to ask a U.S. judge on Wednesday to quickly get the ball rolling on the Federal Trade Commission's legal bid to block the deal from closing.
-U.S. District Judge Edward Davila on Tuesday had set a June 22-23 evidentiary hearing in San Francisco and temporarily blocked the companies from completing the deal pending a future decision on whether to grant a preliminary injunction.

-Time is running out on a deadline for Microsoft to complete its $69 billion merger with Activision Blizzard , compelling the companies to ask a U.S. judge on Wednesday to quickly get the ball rolling on the Federal Trade Commission's legal bid to block the deal from closing.
+Time is running out on a deadline for Microsoft to complete its $69 billion acquisition of Activision Blizzard, compelling the companies to ask a U.S. judge on Wednesday to quickly get the ball rolling on the Federal Trade Commission's legal bid to block the deal.

-U.S. District Judge Edward Davila on Tuesday had set a June 22-23 evidentiary hearing in San Francisco and temporarily blocked the companies from completing the deal pending a future decision on whether to grant a preliminary injunction.
-But "time is of the essence," the companies wrote in a court filing Wednesday, noting Microsoft's agreement to acquire Activision has a termination date of July 18 and contains a $3 billion termination fee.

-The companies said a preliminary injunction would effectively kill the merger.
-"Let there be no doubt, a preliminary injunction ruling is the only decision that matters under these challenging deadlines," Microsoft and Activision said.
-The FTC declined to comment.

 The hearing in the FTC administrative proceeding is set to begin Aug.
 2. The FTC has argued the transaction would give Microsoft's video game console Xbox exclusive access to Activision games, leaving Nintendo consoles and Sony Group Corp's PlayStation out in the cold.